astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

 - A Machine Learning Pipeline called "Customer Analytics" that predicts customer lifetime value based on customer sentiment

 <!-- ------------------------ -->
-## Set up of environment and Repo Overview
+## Environment setup and Repo Overview
 Duration: 2

 First, Clone [this repository](https://github.com/astronomer/airflow-snowparkml-demo/tree/main) and navigate into its directory in terminal, before opening the folder up in the code editor of your choice.